martinmorando/applied-ai/001-is-it-a-tree/README.md

 # Is it a tree?

 ## Findings
+### - fastai
 - I can see the order of the labels using `print(learn.dls.vocab)`
+### - Hugging Face
+- To upload `export.pkl`, which is larger than 10 MB, use Git LFS:
+    1. Install in Linux with `sudo apt-get install git-lfs`
+    2. Activate in repository with `git lfs install`
+    3. Track file with `git lfs track "export.pkl"`
+    4. Commit and push
+- To deploy a fastai solution in Hugging Face Spaces add `requirements.txt`.

 ## Pending questions
 1) What is the default order of the labels?